Bland has been banned! These herby stuffed courgettes (stuffed zucchini) are triply cheesy with a deliciously crispy golden top.

 What can you serve with stuffed courgettes?

-- Salads like this simple Jerusalem salad, Taboule, Pasta Fredda, Curry noodle salad, Rainbow salad and Panzanella Toscana salad.
+- Serve with salads like this simple Jerusalem salad, Taboule, Pasta Fredda, Curry noodle salad, Rainbow salad and Panzanella Toscana salad.

 - Other roasted vegetables like Tenderstem broccoli with roasted pine nuts.